RalfGeiger/Playmaker-Platformer-Template/README.md

 A new Unity project from version 2021+ with URP shader is required.
 Also Playmaker version 1.9.5+ is required to run.
 More info about layers, variables, tags etc. in the enclosed installation guide (in work).

 ## The project status
 The template is under development.
 Many features are in planning.
-One thought would be to develop the template in the direction of Turrican etc..
+Idea is to extend the project to create a Turrican clone.